xamarin/xamarin-forms-samples/GetStarted/Tutorials/ImageTutorial/README.md

 ---
-name: Image Tutorial
+name: Xamarin.Forms - Image Tutorial
 description: This sample demonstrates how to display images on a page, using the Xamarin.Forms Image view.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: